Opfes/Gamestop-Finance/README.md

 ####Version
 ***
-Currently, GameStop Finance is in development of Version 1
+Currently, GameStop Finance is in development of Version 1.
+We hope to implement some Version 2 features.

 ####Contributing
 ***